mcibique/vue-testing-examples/README.md

 ## Using stub services in dev mode

 Local development usually requires working back-end services (API) to be running on developers machine.
-While the API is still in development, usually it's very unstable with lots of bugs (we all producing bugs).
-Front-end developers often using a technique of stubbing API and work with fake implementation instead.
+While the API is still under heavy development, usually it's very unstable with lots of bugs (we all produce bugs).
+Front-end developers often use a technique of stubbing API and work with fake implementation instead.
 Just create a simple express server, develop your application against it and once the back-end API is ready, just unplug the stubs.
-Stubs also help to simulate scenarios which are really hard to achieve using real back-end and DB.
+Stubs also help to simulate scenarios which are really hard to achieve when using real back-end and DB.

 Instead of building your own express server, webpack offers another nice solution how to create stubs for your services.
 Let's have an `AuthService` which communicates with real back-end API: